-In our review of narcissistic behavior in the East Eden movie we will show movie clips to illustrate traits and behaviors of the narcissist, father Adam Trask, and his victim, son Cal Trask.
-We also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.
+In my review of narcissistic behavior in the East Eden movie I will show movie clips to illustrate traits and behaviors of the narcissist, father Adam Trask, and his victim, son Cal Trask.
+I also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.

 This film is about a narcissistic father, Adam Trask, a lettuce farmer in the Salinas Valley, California, and his two rivaling twin sons Caleb (Cal) and Aron.
 Adam portrays himself as a strict, devoutly religious man.